wdrogers/catechism-project/catechism.md

 Through gradual revelations, by prophecies and types.

-30. In what consists the New Testament?
+30. In what consists the *New Testament*?

 In this, that God has actually given men a divine Saviour, his own only-begotten Son, Jesus Christ.